 Feral Hog Trapping

-In May 2019, Big Thicket National Preserve began issuing free permits to enable the public to trap feral hogs in the preserve.
-Permits for 2021 will be issued beginning February 1 on a first-come, first-served basis through the preserve's Resource Management office, and will allow trappers to set 1 hog trap per year within designated areas in the preserve.
-For more information, or to make an appointment to get a hog trapping permit, call the preserve's Biologist at (409) 951-6823.
+Big Thicket National Preserve issues free permits for the public to trap feral hogs in the preserve.
+Permits for 2021 will be issued first-come, first-served beginning February 1 and will allow trappers to set 1 hog trap per year within designated areas in the preserve.